-Work is in weekly units and the teachers change every three months.
-This means they can get to know you and your English and work with you on your progress.
+Work is in weekly units.
+You will have the same teacher every morning.
+Thiis means they can get to know you and your English and work with you on your progress.
 When you start your class on a Monday, all the students will have new work, just the same as you.